 Benefits of the Garden City Guitar Program approach to learning guitar:

 Nathan Zavalney believes that every child can learn to make music.
 He has dedicated his professional life for the past 24 years to teaching guitar to children and adolescents, working with well over 500 students in private and group lessons, as well as performance ensembles.
 Alongside his teaching, Nathan develops guitar instruction curriculum, and has trained and supervised more than a dozen teachers.
 He has been the director of the program for the past 22 years.
-Nathan is a certified Suzuki Guitar instructor, and has done ongoing teacher training in multiple modalities over the course of his professional guitar instruction career.
+Nathan is a registered Suzuki Guitar instructor, and has done ongoing teacher training in multiple modalities over the course of his professional guitar instruction career.
 He studied at the University of Montana School Of Music, along with private classical, jazz, and fingerstyle guitar instruction from Matthew Marsolek, Janet Feder, and Darrel Casey, and supervision under Suzuki trainer Joseph Pecoraro.

 Nathan is a 4th generation Montanan.
 He grew up in Helena and has been a Missoula resident for the past 27 years.
 He loves hiking with his dog Jane and wife Ann, cooking, tending his koi pond, and exploring the backroads and trails of Western Montana (and beyond).